Recent & Current

 Over the years, the Tiapapata Art Centre has implemented a number of projects that place creativity at the centre of development.
-The two featured in this page are currently being implemented.

 Green Paper Project